grid-line

 Financial investments in quantum computing are increasing.

-So far, the leader in the race to quantum computing is IBM.
+So far, the leader in the race to quantum computing appears to be IBM.

 Osprey, IBM’s quantum computer, was unveiled in November 2022 and boasts 433 qubits.